 Who issues a Trade License?

-The Brihanmumbai Municipal Corporation (BMC)’s Licence Department issues Trade Licenses.
+The Brihanmumbai Municipal Corporation (BMC)’s License Department issues Trade Licenses.

 The citizen needs to visit the Citizen Facilitation Centre (CFC) nearest to the proposed business establishment.
 He/she further needs to submit the duly completed and signed application form, along with required documents and fees.